dasschulz/pms/.devshit/ai_implementation.md

 **Actions:**
 1. Created `src/app/api/minor-inquiry/generate/route.ts` with a POST handler.
 2. Handler parses JSON input, validates required fields.
-3. Inserts a new record in Airtable `KA-Generator` with initial user inputs.
+3. Inserts a new record in Supabase `kleine_anfragen` with initial user inputs.
 4. Invokes `generateMinorInquiry` GenKit flow to obtain `title` and `inquiryText`.
-5. Updates the Airtable record with AI-generated `Titel` and `Result final`.
+5. Updates the Supabase record with AI-generated `titel` and `result_final`.
 6. Returns JSON with record ID and AI result.

 *Next Steps:* Integrate the frontend form at `src/app/minor-inquiry/generate/page.tsx` to call this API and display responses.